 Arrest and conviction: He was sentenced in February or March 2003 under Article 358 Part 3 of the Turkmenistan Criminal Code.
 He was sentenced to 10 years imprisonment.
 He was deprived of awards.
-Current situation: According to official information from the Government of Turkmenistan, he was released on 13 October 2012.
+Current situation: , According to unconfirmed information, e was released on 13 October 2012.